Blue Ocean Strategy

 A primary tool of Blue Ocean is to create a strategy canvas that portrays the relative performance of the existing competitors compared to the offering characteristics provided to the market.
 With Red Ocean, the actual performance tends to track each other with one competitor leading on some characteristics and other competitors leading on other characteristics.
 The point is that they all are similar.
 Blue Ocean is where a competitor is clearly distanced from the others.

-Data collected and analyzed using the Breakthrough Toolkit can display the strategic canvas and, thus, identifies Red Ocean and Blue Ocean opportunities.
+Data collected and analyzed using the Breakthrough Innovation Hub can display the strategic canvas and, thus, identifies Red Ocean and Blue Ocean opportunities.
 Blue Ocean opportunities can be enhanced by concept tests, also included in the Breakthrough Toolkit design.

 The Strategic Canvas